asajim/asajim.github.io/_pages/cv.md

 Work experience
 ======
-* July - Sept 2012: Software Developer (Internship)
+* Software Developer (Internship) at [Bukopin Bank](http://www.bukopin.co.id) : July - September 2012
-  * Bukopin Bank
   * Developing Bukopin Bank’s core banking software.

-* 2013 - 2016: Software Developer
+* Software Developer at [ACAMS](http://www.acams.com) : September 2013 - July 2016
-  * Azeco Inc.
-  * Developing software (design, implementation and testing), focusing in air eld software.
-We built software for Acams AS, a Norwegian company specializing in integrated Airport
+  * Developing an integrated Airport Tower Solutions.
+  * Design the software according to client request and airfield rules
+  * Implement the software, mostly on back-end side, using Java Test the software with the airport equipment according to the requirements

 Programming Skills
 ======